Precision Enhancement in Transient Quantum Thermometry:Cold-Probe Bias and Its Removal: Introduction

+In the first case, we find that enhancement of precision over the thermal-state benchmark at transient times still requires the probe to be initially colder than the bath.
+This demonstrates that the bias toward colder probes persists under this setting of non-Markovian dynamics.
+In contrast, for the collisional model with strong memory effects, the enhancement of precision at transient times is entirely suppressed, irrespective of the initial state of the probe.
+As a result, both initially hotter and colder probes perform equivalently, indicating that the temperature bias disappears in this regime.

+Thus, our results provide a clear and practical guideline for quantum thermometry by identifying when transient precision enhancement can be achieved and how it depends on both the initial probe state and the nature of the underlying dynamics.
+In particular, the condition derived in the Markovian regime offers a simple operational principle for designing efficient quantum thermometers, guaranteeing an advantage in precision over that obtained using the thermal state.
+Furthermore, the demonstrated sensitivity of this advantage to non-Markovian effects highlights the crucial role of environmental memory in quantum thermometry.

 The rest of the paper is organized as follows.
-In Sec. \ref{prem}, we discuss the preliminaries of quantum thermometry as well as Markovian and non Markovian dynamics.
-In Sec. \ref{mar}, we analyze the Markovian case and demonstrate the existence of a bias favoring colder thermometers.
-In Sec. \ref{non-mar}, we derive the transient time state for the non Markovian case and show that the temperature bias of the probe can be removed in this scenario.
-Finally, we present our conclusions in Sec. \ref{con}.
+In Sec.~\ref{prem}, we discuss the preliminaries of quantum thermometry as well as Markovian and non Markovian dynamics.
+In Sec.~\ref{mar}, we analyze the Markovian case and demonstrate the existence of a bias favoring colder thermometers.
+In Sec.~\ref{non-mar}, we consider the case of auxiliary mediated non-Markovian evolution and show the persistence of the bias.
+In Sec.~\ref{noncol}, we analyze the non-Markovian quantum collisional model and show how the phenomenon of enhanced precision at transient times ceases to exist in this scenario.
+Finally, we conclude in Sec.~\ref{con}.